-The total pension liability as of May 31, 2022, was determined by an actuarial valuation as of January 1, 2022, rolled forward to May 31, 2022, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of May 31, 2022, was determined by an actuarial valuation as of January 1, 2021, rolled forward to May 31, 2022, using the following actuarial assumptions, applied to all periods included in the measurement:

+Bargaining

+Salaried Plan Unit Plan

+Inflation 3% 3%

+Salary Increase 4%, Average, Including N/A

+Inflation

-Salaried Plan Bargaining Unit Plan Inflation 3% 3% Salary Increase 4%, Average, Including Inflation N/A Investment Rate of Return 6.75%, Net of Pension Plan Investment Including Inflation 6.75%, Net of Pension Plan Investment Including Inflation
+Investment Rate of Return 6.75%, Net of Pension Plan 6.75%, Net of Pension Plan

+Investment, Including Investment, Including

+Inflation Inflation

-The total pension liability as of May 31, 2021, was determined by an actuarial valuation as of January 1, 2021, rolled forward to May 31, 2021, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of May 31, 2021, was determined by an actuarial valuation as of January 1, 2020, rolled forward to May 31, 2021, using the following actuarial assumptions, applied to all periods included in the measurement:

+Bargaining

-Salaried Plan Bargaining Unit Plan Inflation 3% 3% Salary Increase 4%, Average, Including Inflation N/A Investment Rate of Return 6.75%, Net of Pension Plan Investment Including Inflation 6.75%, Net of Pension Plan Investment Including Inflation scale.
-Mortality rates for the Bargaining Unit Plan were based on the PubG-2010 Total Employee, Healthy Annuitant and Disabled Retiree (Male/Female) with MP-2020 projection scale.
+Salaried Plan Unit Plan

+Inflation 3% 3%

+Salary Increase 4%, Average, Including Inflation N/A

+Investment Rate of Return 6.75%, Net of Pension Plan Investment, Including Inflation 6.75%, Net of Pension Plan Investment, Including Inflation

-Mortality rates for the year ended May 31, 2022 for the Salaried Plan were based on the PubG.2010 Above Median Employee, Healthy Annuitant and Disabled Retiree (Male/Female) with MP-2021 projection scale.
-Mortality rates for the Bargaining Unit Plan were based on the PubG-2010 Total Employee, Healthy Annuitant and Disabled Retiree (Male/Female) with MP-2021 projection scale.
+Mortality rates for the year ended May 31, 2022, for the Salaried Plan were based on the PubG.2010 Above Median Employee, Healthy Annuitant, and Disabled Retiree (Male/Female) with MP-2021 projection scale.
+Mortality rates for the Bargaining Unit Plan were based on the PubG-2010 Total Employee, Healthy Annuitant, and Disabled Retiree (Male/Female) with MP-2021 projection scale.